-A full-time course undertaken in an approved medical virology laboratory over a period of one semester.
+A full-time placement undertaken in an approved medical virology laboratory over a period of one semester.

 |Paper title||Clinical Virology|

 |Teaching period(s)||First Semester (10 February 2020 - 17 June 2020), Second Semester (22 June 2020 - 7 November 2020)|

 |International Tuition Fees (NZD)||$20,374.00|

 Convenor: Dr Warren McBurney

 - Paper Structure

 - The lifecycle of HIV with reference to targets for approved antiretroviral drugs